Jesse Owens: Legacy

-Owens has been honored with schools, streets, and athletic facilities named after him—including Jesse Owens Memorial Stadium—and his life has inspired documentaries, books, and the biopic Race.
-Notably, the documentary Olympic Pride, American Prejudice also highlights his story as part of a broader examination of the 18 Black American athletes who competed in the 1936 Berlin Olympics.
-He is also a member of several halls of fame, including the U.S. Olympic and National Track and Field Hall of Fame.
+Owens was honored by naming schools, streets, and athletic facilities after him—including Jesse Owens Memorial Stadium—and his life inspired documentaries, books, and the biopic Race.
+Notably, the documentary Olympic Pride, American Prejudice highlights his story as part of a broader examination of the 18 Black American athletes who competed in the 1936 Berlin Olympics.
+He is a member of several halls of fame, including the U.S. Olympic and National Track and Field Hall of Fame.

-The dormitory that Owens occupied during the Berlin Olympics has been fully restored into a living museum, with pictures of his accomplishments at the games, and a letter (intercepted by the Gestapo) from a fan urging him not to shake hands with Hitler.
+The dormitory that Owens occupied during the Berlin Olympics was fully restored into a living museum, with pictures of his accomplishments, and a letter (intercepted by the Gestapo) from a fan urging him not to shake hands with Hitler.